JuliMaristany/PLD_Scaling_Laws/README.md

   mpirun -np 8 ./lmp -in lammps.in

-These simulations generate slab trajectories for a particular example PLD
+These simulations generate slab trajectories for a particular example PLD.

 ## Instructions to reproduce results